 Bringing a new vision to customer service

-What changed? – Delivering impeccable customer service became a dying breed.
+👉 Unexpected change or event – Delivering impeccable customer service became a dying breed.
 And it’s terrible, because companies spend hundreds of dollars to attract customers, but don’t want to spend money retaining them.
 As a result, you have costly churn.

-Advice to a CEO or CMO considering 55+ candidates? – The first question is, does the candidate have a heart?
+👉 About older workers – The first question is, does the candidate have a heart?
 Because that is key, not age, a heart.
 The other advice, throw them some curveballs during the interview, because this allows them to open up and reveal the real person.

 Add comment